qCring/QMLApplicationTemplate/readme.md

 What you need
 ---
-- [Xcode](https://developer.apple.com/xcode/downloads/) (I'm working on that...)
 - [CMake](http://www.cmake.org/)
 - [Qt 5.4](https://www.qt.io/download-open-source/)

 How to set it up
 ---
-Follow [these](doc/setup.md) steps to set up the project for Xcode on Mac OS X via CMake.
+Follow [these](doc/setup.md) steps to set up the project for Mac OS X via CMake.

 Project structure
 ---